How to Make a Natural DIY Dry Shampoo

 - 1/8 Cup Cinnamon

-- 3 to 5 drops Essential Oil
+- 3 to 5 drops of Essential Oil

-Amazing DIY Organic Hair Care and Styling Product
+Making DIY Organic Hair Care Products

 At some point in our lives, we all need to style our hair.
 But what have we all been putting on our tresses all these years?
-If you want to be able to DIY some hair care and hair styling products, this is the article.
+If you want to DIY some hair care and hair styling products, this is the article.

-DIY Ideas For Cleansing Your Hair
+DIY Ideas For Cleansing Hair

 Mix half a cup of baking soda with three cups of warm filtered water.
 Pour the mixture over your scalp and hair in the shower.
-Distribute it equally throughout your hair using your fingers and rub gently on the scalp.
+Distribute it equally throughout your hair using your fingers and rub it gently on the scalp.
 Rinse your hair using warm water until it is grit-free.
-Use Caution

 Ingredients for Conditioning